-EPFL is developing an online and open educational course that can serve to teach the future generation of Neuroscientists.
-This course will provide the fundamental knowledge in neuroscience required to understand how the brain is organised and, how function at multiple scales is integrated to give rise to cognition and behaviour.
-It aims to teach students in Life Sciences and it will also be a great learning tool for advanced students (PhD’s, post docs) in other domains such as computer science or physics, that want to apply their knowledge and skills within the neuroscience domain.
+EPFL has developed an online and open educational course for the future generation of Neuroscientists.
+This course provides the fundamental knowledge in neuroscience required to understand how the brain is organised and how function at multiple scales is integrated to give rise to cognition and behaviour.

 Our passionate team is a diverse, selected group of experts that shares a common passion to understand the brain.
 They are people who have significantly contributed to basic, clinical, applied or translational neuroscience.
 They have all been brought together by their desire to inspire and be inspired, to explore new possibilities for education, and to constantly transform the field of neuroscience.